How to Wash Canvas Shoes

 • Locate the washing instructions for your particular machine model and follow those closely.

-• Add a small amount of laundry detergent to the wash cycle and pour the shoes in with other clothes.
+• Add laundry detergent to the wash cycle and pour the shoes in with other clothes.
 Make sure to add enough water to cover all of the clothing.

 • Set the temperature on your machine to medium heat and wait for it to start rummaging through clothes.